Last updated May 31st 2026 · By Nick Hall, hunter who has taken whitetail, elk, hog, and waterfowl with guns across every category on this list

 What Are You Hunting?

-• Hogs: Almost anything works. .308 semi-autos are popular, as are .223 rifles for lighter hogs.
+- Hogs: Start with our best hog hunting rifles guide. .308 semi-autos and the Ruger SFAR lead the pack, with .223 rifles for lighter hogs.
 Night hunters love thermal scopes.

-• Varmints and predators: A .223 rifle is the classic choice.
-For small game and squirrels, a .22 bolt action is perfect.
+- Varmints and predators: See our best varmint rifles guide.
+A .223 rifle is the classic centerfire choice, and for small game a .22 LR rifle is perfect.

 What Is Your Budget?